stevinz/awesome-game-engine-dev/README.md

 - 📚 [Mesh Transforms](https://ciechanow.ski/mesh-transforms/) [:octocat:](https://github.com/olegtyshcneko/CAMeshTransform) : Interesting info on Apples private API that allows manipulation of the mesh of any UIView.
 #### Smoothing
 - 📚 [Laplacian Smoothing](http://rodolphe-vaillant.fr/entry/70/laplacian-smoothing-c-code-to-smooth-a-mesh) : Draft notes with c++ code for laplacian smoothing of meshes.
-- 📚 [Subdivision at Matts Webcorner](http://graphics.stanford.edu/~mdfisher/subdivision.html) : Subdivision is a powerful and easily implemented algorithm used, in its simplest application, to smooth meshes.
+- 📚 [Subdivision at Matt's Webcorner](http://graphics.stanford.edu/~mdfisher/subdivision.html) : Subdivision is a powerful and easily implemented algorithm used, in it's simplest application, to smooth meshes.
 - 📚 [Subdivision Surfaces](http://www.holmes3d.net/graphics/subdivision/) : Explanations of different schemes used for subdividing surfaces.

 <br>